Cookies & Cups > Recipes > Dinner Ideas > Candied Bacon Maple Cheddar Burger

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Candied bacon maple cheddar burger on a wooden board next to curly fries.
+Candied bacon cheddar burger on a wooden board next to curly fries.

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star 4.7 from 3 reviews